Ginkgo Biloba Tree Myths – The Maidenhair Tree

 This is a good example of how myths get started.

 When Ginkgo is taken with antiplatelet agents such as warfarin (Coumadin) or aspirin, it may cause blood thinning.
-A meta-analysis of available literature was published in 2005 and suggest that there is “a possible causal association between using ginkgo and bleeding events.”
-However another meta-analysis published in 2011 concluded that gingko leaf extract did not increase the risk of bleeding.
+A meta-analysis of available literature was published in 2005 and suggests that there is “a possible causal association between using ginkgo and bleeding events.”
+However, another meta-analysis published in 2011 concluded that ginkgo leaf extract did not increase the risk of bleeding.

 Buying a Ginkgo